epitools2024/EPITECH-DOCUMENTATION/docs/tools_cheatsheet/csfml.md

 The first thing you have to handle is the logic of the documentation.
 All the ``.h`` files located in the ***File***  tab.
 If you're looking for some functions about audio management, you have to search the `Audio.h` file documentation.
 And if you need something about sprite handling: `Sprite.h`, about keyboard management: `Keyboard.h`.
 By doing this you'll be able to easily find your way through this documentation.
 Other tips: **Take time to read it**.
 It is not difficult.
 And if you take time just to understand the way everything is going on through this docs, you'll easily be able to understand a lot about 2D game's logic.

+## *More tips and help*

+If you want more tricks about CSFML...
+Don't hesitate to visit [CleanSFML](https://github.com/NemesisX1/CleanSFML) project.